BSAqua/Azure_openai_with_customize_UI/README.md

-# ChatGPTUI
+# Your_ChatGPT

-ChatGPTUI is a web-based chat application that integrates with OpenAI's GPT models.
+Your_ChatGPT is a web-based chat application that integrates with OpenAI's GPT models.
 This application allows users to interact with an AI assistant, upload documents, and receive context-aware responses based on the uploaded content.

 ## Features